Jbachtiger/ci-pp5-gamer-verse/README.md

 # PP5 - Advanced Frontend  - Gamer Verse

 ## Introduction
-Gamer Verse is a content sharing platform to share reviews, posts and have social interactions with likeminded individuals about games.
+Gamer Verse is a content-sharing platform to share reviews, posts and have social interactions with like-minded individuals about games.
 Users will be able to find posts and reviews relating to the gaming space, along with community events in local cities.
-This is the frontend section of the project built to work in conjuction with the backend DRF API as the database.
+This is the frontend section of the project built to work in conjunction with the backend DRF API as the database.

 DEPLOYED FRONTEND (HEROKU) - [CLICK HERE](https://gamer-verse.herokuapp.com/)